 Translated from Spanish by Chibi Yuuto.

-Interview originally published in CLAMP No Kiseki vol. 6 (Kodansha), released on February 22, 2005.
+Interview originally published in CLAMP No Kiseki vol. 6 (Kodansha), pages 05 and 07, released on February 22, 2005.
 Original text available upon request.

 If you found mistakes in this translation or would like to contribute with translating other interviews, please contact me.